PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-06-whats-the-score.md

 Granted a team is unlikely to be expected to score 9 goals in any game, but I hope the trend above is clear: The probability to score more goals increases as $$\lambda$$ increases.
 If we expect a team to score 1 goal in a game, it is pretty unlikely the team will score more than 3 goals.
 Whilst if we expect a team to score 3 goals, they may well score 5 or 6.
 The simplest way to find lambda is simply to take:

+$$ \frac{\text{Number of goals scored in season so far}}{Number of games played}$$

+As I write this on the 10th of April, Chelsea have scored 57 goals in 33 games.
+Using the formula above, this equates to an average scoring rate of 1.73 goals per game.
+Taking this value for $$\lambda$$ gives the following probability values:

 $$ \begin{align*}
   P(\text{Chelsea score 0 goals}) &= \frac{1.73^{0}e^{-1.73}}{0!} = 17.7\% \\
   P(\text{Chelsea score 1 goal}) &= \frac{1.73^{1}e^{-1.73}}{1!} = 30.7\% \\
   P(\text{Chelsea score 2 goals}) &= \frac{1.73^{2}e^{-1.73}}{2!} = 26.5\% \\
   P(\text{Chelsea score 3 goals or more}) &= 1 - \text{Sum of above}=25.1\%
 \end{align*}$$

+However, given that Chelsea face Liverpool away at Anfield in their next fixture, it is probably not reasonable to assume that there is only a 17.7% chance that they will leave the game goalless.
+A 25.1% change that they will score 3 or more seems a little optimistic.
+Clearly there are some parameters we are missing.
+Here are three of them:

+1. In football there is something called **Home field advantage**, discussed [here](https://jogall.github.io/2017-05-12-home-away-pref/).
+Playing on you home pitch is generally seen as an advantage which is also what data from this year Premier League season suggests.
+To date, the average goal scoring rate is 1.58 for home teams and 1.25 for away teams.
+This is a significant difference and should be taking into account in our model.
+2. **The opposition** is also important.
+With out example for Chelsea above, not only are they playing away from home, the fact that they are playing Liverpool makes the numbers derived from our simplistic model look a little off.
+The goal scoring rate clearly depends on if you're playing Brighton or Liverpool.
+3. It is probably reasonable to postulate that a teams **current form** has some effect on their scoring rate in upcoming fixtures.
+This will be taken into account by only considering games played in the last 3 months.

+## Building the Model

 **Work in progress**